BigDataBiology/SemiBin_tutorial/README.md

 **Important note**: this is a toy dataset that _should not_ be used to draw any biological conclusions!
 It was produced artificially so that it returns a small number of bins in a short amount of time but that is all.

+**Important note II (for people familiar with git)**: This repository contains both input files and partially computed output files.
+This allows you to run any step in any order.
+However, if you are using the git checkout, this will overwrite some of the existing files and it will seem that changes were made.
+Many of the operations of SemiBin are probabilistic and running it twice will return different results.

 ## Creating an environment with SemiBin2 installed

 ```bash